-Fear of a Black 'Messiah’
+King's Death Gave Birth to Hip-Hop

 The tide of riots that struck much of Washington, D.C., illustrates many of these embryonic components.
 Back from a sojourn abroad as a global public intellectual, the Black Power leader Stokely Carmichael reappeared in the American public eye the night of King’s assassination; his attempt at hastily organizing a march failed, and D.C. became one of the first of over 100 cities to experience riots.
 The following day, Carmichael held a press conference warning of widespread racial violence and panic in response to “white America’s biggest mistake.”

-D.C. was ignited, and the black neighborhoods around U. Street, H. Street, and parts of the southeast quadrant of the city went up in flames, even as the National Guard descended upon the city and machine guns were mounted on the steps of the U.S. Capitol.
+D.C. was ignited, and the black neighborhoods around U Street, H Street, and parts of the southeast quadrant of the city went up in flames, even as the National Guard descended upon the city and machine guns were mounted on the steps of the U.S. Capitol.
 But even there, amid what would become a decisive political and social battle for the racial future of the nation’s capital, hip-hop was being born.
 Graffiti—linked with both punk and nascent hip-hop—made its first major appearance in the city as a political art tied to black activism.
 Sympathetic black business owners tagged their own doors with “Soul Brother” in order to escape the wrath of protesters, engaging in the Holy Week Uprising with their own improvised Passover ritual.
 Protesters sprayed the words “Black Power” across the city, engaging in both the defacement of public institutions and the act of domination that tagging would soon come to symbolize.

 If viewed as a continuous multi-year uprising—a framework that Peter Levy’s new book The Great Uprising compellingly proposes—it’s clear that the decade’s race riots, with the Holy Week Uprising as a final bookend, jolted black music as forcefully as they jolted all of black culture.
-Detroit’s move towards a post-Motown sound was sparked by the 1967 riots, and transformed the city’s sound scene with a “gritty,” agitated energy.
+Detroit’s move toward a post-Motown sound was sparked by the 1967 riots, and transformed the city’s sound scene with a “gritty,” agitated energy.
 In the Newark scene, the black nationalist–aligned Black Arts Movement, headlined since the mid-’60s by poets like Amiri Baraka, began to push into local politics.
 In March of 1968, just eight days before his assassination, King visited Baraka and spoke of solidarity between black groups, a meeting that helped propel Baraka’s political career—and helped usher in a new wave of poets who would peer out at the world from the wreckage of the uprisings.

-On May 19, 1968—on what would’ve been Malcolm X’s birthday, and just a month after the end of the Holy Week Uprising—at Mount Morris Park in East Harlem, Felipe Luciano, Gylan Kain, and David Nelson founded the Original Last Poets, their moniker inspired by the poem “Towards a Walk in the Sun,” from the South African poet Keorapetse Kgositsile, who said that “when the moment hatches in time's womb / there will be no art talk.
+On May 19, 1968—on what would’ve been Malcolm X’s birthday, and just a month after the end of the Holy Week Uprising—at Mount Morris Park in East Harlem, Felipe Luciano, Gylan Kain, and David Nelson founded the Original Last Poets, their moniker inspired by the poem “Towards a Walk in the Sun,” from the South African poet Keorapetse Kgositsile, who said that “when the moment hatches in time’s womb / there will be no art talk.
 The only poem / you will hear will be the spearpoint pivoted / in the punctured marrow of the villain.”
 Several related groups performed under the monikor of the Last Poets afterwards.
-The most well-known trio to take on the mantle, Jalal Mansur Nuriddin, Abiodun Oyewole and Umar Bin Hassan, consider themselves now to be the very first hip-hop artists, and according to Bin Hassan, “are the microcosm of black America.”
+The most well-known trio to take on the mantle, Jalal Mansur Nuriddin, Abiodun Oyewole, and Umar Bin Hassan, consider themselves now to be the very first hip-hop artists, and according to Bin Hassan, “are the microcosm of black America.”

-Other radical poets like Gil Scott-Heron, whose debut Small Talk at 125th and Lenox was released in 1970, started their careers around the same time.
+Other radical poets like Gil Scott-Heron, whose debut, Small Talk at 125th and Lenox, was released in 1970, started their careers around the same time.
 On that album’s opener, “The Revolution Will Not Be Televised,” Scott-Heron directly addressed the foment that inspired him to perform: “There will be no pictures of you and Willie Mae / pushing that shopping cart down the block on the dead run / or trying to slide that color television into a stolen ambulance.”

 But, as part of the broadly defined Black Power generation that briefly took hold of the national conversation around black activism and race, the group of poets in the proto-hip-hop vanguard had a relatively short time in the spotlight.
 The pressures of a massive government-sponsored sabotage effort—culminating in the slaying of Black Panther leader Fred Hampton in 1969—effectively destabilized black radicalism.
 COINTELPRO, the FBI’s massive surveillance and disruption operation of several radical American groups, started a file on the Last Poets; Scott-Heron garnered himself an FBI file after the program was officially shuttered.
 In this, these artists shared as much with King as they did with many of the black radicals who’d heavily critiqued him: COINTELPRO’s 1968 mission statement intended to “prevent the rise of a ‘Messiah’” in black communities, and saw King himself as a key contender for the position, should he ever abandon nonviolence.
 This active sabotage from the highest places, across generations and different corners of a movement, helped define hip-hop as an art deeply tinged by paranoia and opposition to state power.

 What’s become clear now with the vantage of time is that COINTELPRO was only part of a white counter-revolution that would reshape America over the following decades—and crystallize the modern relationship between working-class black America and the state.
-In his 2001 book, Soul Babies: Black Popular Culture and the Post-Soul Aesthetic, Duke University professor Mark Anthony Neal identifies the end of the “Soul era” with a series of musical and political shifts at the end of the 1970s and early ‘80s, including “the emergence of the Reagan Right after the 1980 presidential election.”
-According to Neal, “it is of course largely the policies of the Reagan Right, particularly its eroding of civil rights–era legislation aimed at addressing historic inequities experienced by blacks that helped further instigate the advent of hip-hop music and culture, as hip-hop became the most visible site of an oppositional urban youth culture.”
+In his 2001 book, Soul Babies: Black Popular Culture and the Post-Soul Aesthetic, Duke University professor Mark Anthony Neal identifies the end of the “Soul era” with a series of musical and political shifts at the end of the 1970s and early ’80s, including “the emergence of the Reagan Right after the 1980 presidential election.”
+According to Neal, “It is of course largely the policies of the Reagan Right, particularly its eroding of civil-rights era legislation aimed at addressing historic inequities experienced by blacks that helped further instigate the advent of hip-hop music and culture, as hip-hop became the most visible site of an oppositional urban youth culture.”

-Neal identifies the eroding of the civil rights–era legislation as a phenomenon that was strongest in the 1980s; it’s possible, however, that the wide-scale demolition project against those reforms reached maturity well before that.
+Neal identifies the eroding of the civil-rights era legislation as a phenomenon that was strongest in the 1980s; it’s possible, however, that the wide-scale demolition project against those reforms reached maturity well before that.
 King spoke often of fears of a “white backlash,” and fought against it in his late life—until it killed him.
 In almost every arena that is widely considered a civil-rights victory today, white reactionaries dug in their heels.
 Across the South, white people came up with a set of sophisticated mechanisms for avoiding school integration and extending the franchise to black people, and often in the North desegregation just plain never happened.
 In the North and Midwest, power structures gave black people some visibility and access to cultural currency, but still limited real political agency or access to mobility.

 As noted by my colleague Abdallah Fayyad, one of the main mechanisms used to maintain the racial status quo in urbanized centers—particularly New York City—was that of housing segregation.
 The Fair Housing Act that Lyndon B. Johnson pushed to enact in the wake of King’s death in April 1968 has never been fully implemented as written, or as King intended, and plans to implement it were thwarted during Richard Nixon’s presidency.
 The lack of political will to actually enforce affirmative mechanisms in education and housing desegregation meant that residential patterns built by racist policy could not be changed.